$Q$-functions for lambda opers: Q -functions and their properties

 For every fixed $\la$ the point $x=0$ is formally a Fuchsian singular point of equation (\ref{diffeq:L1s}) because it admits the expansion

 However, $x=0$ it is actually not a Fuchsian singular point whenever $k$ is not integer, since in this case $x=0$ is a branch-point of the potential.
 To overcome this difficulty we consider equation (\ref{diffeq:L1s}) as an equation with values in the space $\mathcal{O}_{\xi}$ of entire functions of the variable $\xi=\la^2 x^{k+2} $ \cite{MR1,MR2}.
-More precisely, we consider the change of variables \ben \een and notice that $\xi$ is invariant under the monodromy map \eqref{eq:monodromyoperator}.
-Introducing the operator
+More precisely, we consider the change of variables